pranavbehal/choice-craft/README.md

      - Robust error handling
      - Secure authentication

-While the basic prompt called for a simple interactive story with a stop function, Story Quest is a fully-functioning application that turned this concept into an immersive adventure platform with AI-powered interactions, visual and audio elements, and comprehensive progress tracking.
+While the basic prompt asked for a simple interactive story with a stop function, Story Quest is a fully-functioning application that turned this concept into an immersive adventure platform with AI-powered interactions, visual and audio elements, and comprehensive progress tracking.

 ### 🌟 Core Features